aurasphere/blue-pair/README.md

 If you want to contribute on this project, just fork this repo and submit a pull request with your changes.
 Improvements are always appreciated!

 ### Project status
-This project is considered completed and won't be developed further unless I get any specific requests.
+This project is considered completed and won't be developed further unless I get any specific requests (which I MAY consider).

 ### Contacts
 You can contact me using my account e-mail or opening an issue on this repo.
 I'll try to reply back ASAP.